PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 - agents_step - incrementation step of number of agents for testing.
 Optional parameter, default value is 1
 - maxtime - maximal running time of the algorihm in milliseconds.
 Optional parameter, default value is 1000
 - single_execution - can be `true` or `false`.
 If option is set to `true`, the algorithm will be executed only once for the first agents file with the number of agents equal to `max` attribute in agents_range option.
 Output file format will also be different (see "Output data" section).
 Optional parameter, default value is false
+- pointwise_output - add intermediate points into the agents paths in the output file (used for visualisation).
+Can be `true` or `false`, considered if single_execution = `true`.
+Optional parameter, default value is `true`
+- time_step - interval between intermediate points in pointwise output.
+Integer number of timesteps, duration of which depends on the time_resolution parameter.
+For example, if time_resolution = 1000 and time_step = 10 there will be 100 intermediate points per one second.
+Optional parameter, default value is 1, considered if single_execution = `true` and pointwise_output = `true`
 - aggregated_results - save separate testing results for each agents file or aggregated results over all agents files.
 Optional parameter, default value is true
 - logpath - path to the directory, where log will be stored (optional parameter, by default log is stored to the same directory where the input file is located)
 - logfilename - name of the log file (optional parameter, by default name of the log file has the form `input_file_name_log.xml` where "input_file_name.xml" is a name of the main input file)